Ellis Verdi: 1990s

 In the fall of 1991, Verdi came under criticism for running a print ad for a discount clothier named Daffy's that showed an image of a Straitjacket with the tagline: "If you're paying over $100 for a dress shirt, may we suggest a jacket to go with it?"
-Groups in New York City, were the ad ran, petitioned the city's Commission on Human Rights to treat the ad as a bias case.
+Groups in New York City, where the ad ran, petitioned the city's Commission on Human Rights to treat the ad as a bias case.
 The advertisement was reviewed by the American Association of Advertising Agencies and they concluded that Verdi's agency did not knowingly offend anyone.

 In July 1993, Follis left the firm citing philosophical differences, and opened his own New York agency, now known as Follis Advertising.
 In 1993, the firm was renamed DeVito/Verdi.

 During the first years of the agency, Verdi worked in his home living room and made more than 100 cold calls a day and ended up being hired by the South Street Seaport as well as Solgar Vitamins.

 In the 1990s, Verdi was credited with coining the marketing term, "top-of-mind awareness".

 In 1993, DeVito/Verdi won the CarMax account and Verdi helped to create a national retail brand for this chain of used automobile dealers.
 The agency was hired even before the first location opened and Verdi executed the campaign and additional television advertisements over the course of a number of years in support of the launch and the initial wave of stores.

 In 1999 Verdi was hired, without any previous political experience, to do the advertising for the Hillary Clinton 2000 United States Senate election for New York.
 The agency produced a series of ads that showed the candidate with a number of "firsts", "Not just the first lady."